reduce-map/conspectus/content/1-patterns.md

 - **YAGNI (You Aren't Gonna Need It):** Focuses on adding functionality only when it is necessary.
 - **Law of Demeter (LoD) or Principle of Least Knowledge:** Promotes minimal knowledge of an object beyond its immediate dependencies.
 - **Composition Over Inheritance:** Prefers object composition over class inheritance for reusing code.
+- **Inversion of Control (IoC):** Inversion of Control decouples the execution of tasks from their implementation, giving control over to the framework or infrastructure components.
+It's closely related to DIP as it involves relying on abstraction rather than concrete implementations.